-The Township is also contending with a number of other budget pressures including fuel prices, legal expenses, information technology contract service costs, underperforming revenue sources such as those from Provincial Offences Act fines and facility rentals and more.
-Conversely, the Township identified over \$160,000 in budget reductions to help mitigate the impact of these cost pressures on residents.
-Full details of changes made to the 2024 Budget are presented herein for review.
+The Township is also contending with a number of other budget pressures including fuel prices, legal expenses, IT contract service costs, underperforming revenue sources such as those from Provincial Offences Act fines and facility rentals and more.
+Staff have identified over \$160,000 in budget reductions to help mitigate the impact of these cost pressures on residents.
+Full details of changes made to the 2024 Budget are presented herein for consideration.

-Although this year's draft tax increase is likely disappointing for property owners, the Township believes that the 2024 Budget strikes the proper balance to ensure expected levels of service are provided while keeping property taxes competitive in the region.
+Although this year's draft tax increase is likely disappointing for property owners, staff believe that the Draft 2024 Budget strikes the proper balance to ensure expected levels of service are provided while keeping property taxes competitive in the region.